 Alejandra Proaño has worked on issues around anger and violence with women, men, families, and organizations in Canada, Mexico, Colombia, and in her home country of Ecuador.
-She facilitates groups and sees individuals, couples and families.
-With more than 18 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
+She facilitates groups and sees individuals, couples, and families.
+With more than 20 years of experience in the field, she is also a published author, international consultant, speaker, and professional coach.
 She facilitates the women’s groups, which start approximately every 7 weeks, works with individuals and couples, and co-facilitates some of the men’s groups with Moose Anger Management.
 Clients appreciate working with Alejandra as she walks along with them helping to clarify messy situations, offers a space where clients can find new avenues for change, and find tools that work for her clients.
 She is non-judgmental, compassionate, and fun.

 Alejandra has a BA in psychology, a Specialization in Systemic Therapies, and a Master of Psychology degree.
-She also has a Master of Science degree (Technology Management) and a Master of Arts (Literature).
+She also has a Master of Science degree and a Master of Arts in Literature.
 But most important, her life has been a journey.
 She has done lots of personal work in order to compassionately overcome her own trauma and destructive anger.
-Her current work (and previous research) includes therapeutic writing; reflective teams; somatic work and mindfulness.
-Some of the approaches she is familiar with are systemic; collaborative; solution-focused; narrative; dialogical, and postmodern.
-She includes a gender and culturally sensitive lens on every aspect of her work.
+Her current work (and previous research) includes therapeutic writing; reflective teams; somatic experiencing work and mindfulness.
+Some of the approaches she is familiar with are compassionate inquiry; systemic; collaborative; solution-focused; narrative; dialogical, and postmodern.
+She includes gender and culturally sensitive lenses in every aspect of her work.

 Her early volunteering experiences as a therapist in Quito, Ecuador, marked her with a strong sense of social justice.
-She volunteered in the women’s prison, in public and private psychiatric centres, public hospitals, and a foundation for children with cerebral palsy.
+She volunteered in the women’s prison, in public and private psychiatric centers, public hospitals, and a foundation for children with cerebral palsy.
 After this, she spent 6 years working in the Human Resources sector, first as an assistant and then an HHRR manager, but her heart always wanted to work one on one, directly with the people.

-In Bogotá, Colombia, while attending her postgraduate studies in systemic therapy, she started her own private practice, worked as a psychotherapist in a government program for the social reinsertion of families displaced by war and drugs; and assessed an NGO with qualitative research methodologies.
-She worked as a counsellor at the psychology assessment centre for the university community, and in the facilities that the university provided to the broader public.
+In Bogotá, Colombia, while attending her postgraduate studies in Systemic Therapy, she started her own private practice, worked as a psychotherapist in a government program for the social reinsertion of families displaced by the war on drugs; and later on assessed an NGO with qualitative research methodologies.
+She did her practicum at the psychology assessment center for the university community and the facilities that the university provided to the broader public.

-In 2008 she traveled to Mexico City with a scholarship to complete her Master´s Degree in Literature.
-Here, she maintained her private practice, volunteered as a clinical practitioner at the country´s biggest center for drug treatment, and worked as a consultant, psychotherapist, supervisor, and coach at an NGO dedicated to helping women experiencing violence in the home.
+In 2008 she travelled to Mexico City with a scholarship to complete her Master´s Degree in Literature.
+Here, she maintained her private practice, volunteered as a clinical practitioner at Mexico´s biggest center for drug prevention and treatment, and worked as a consultant, psychotherapist, supervisor, and coach at an NGO dedicated to helping women experiencing domestic and systemic violence.

 Contact Alejandra at 778-322-3329 or firstname.lastname@example.org